Bharat-Jambhulkar/SDGCopula/README.md

 synthetic <- fitCop(original, copula='normal', parametric=FALSE)
 ```
 ## License
-This package is licensed under Apache 2.0 license.
+This project is licensed under the terms of the MIT license.